 Carbon dioxide does however need to be treated with care.
 Wherever the gas is used – the immediate atmosphere needs careful monitoring to ensure that levels of CO2 in the atmosphere remain at safe levels.
 Partly because the gas is impossible to detect with the human senses alone.

 Failure to detect and measure levels of CO2, can lead to a build-up of the gas – which can very quickly overwhelm individuals.
 Typical signs of carbon dioxide poisoning are sickness and nausea, followed by death by Asphyxiation.
-As CO2 is heavier than air, dangerous pockets of the gas can build up low to the ground.
+As CO2 that leaks from a gas cylinder is denser than air, dangerous pockets of the gas can build up low to the ground.

 Typical areas which can have a build-up of carbon dioxide includes poorly ventilated areas where the gas is used.
 Storage facilities also need to be carefully monitored for leaks, alongside the pipes and tubing which transports carbon dioxide through a building.